zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 <article role="article">

-After building the proof of concept TechTAP hired me on fulltime to complete the project.
+After building this proof of concept, TechTAP hired me on fulltime to complete the project.

 I had 2 months from getting hired to put together a prototype to ship to the client.
-They wanted 8 buttons that could turn mains power on/off and trigger a notice on a digital signage screen.
+The client's ask was 8 buttons that could turn mains power on/off and trigger a notice on a digital signage screen.

 The design brief was well defined, but we were under high time constraints.